Study: Without Medicaid expansion, poor forgo medical care | WTOP

-WASHINGTON (AP) — Low-income people in states that haven’t expanded Medicaid are much more likely to forgo needed medical care than the poor in other states, according to a government report due out Monday amid…
+Low-income people in states that haven't expanded Medicaid are much more likely to forgo needed medical care than the poor in other states, according to a new government report.

 WASHINGTON (AP) — Low-income people in states that haven’t expanded Medicaid are much more likely to forgo needed medical care than the poor in other states, according to a government report due out Monday amid election debates from Georgia to Utah over coverage for the needy.